lindaratz/thesis/README.md

 **wordlist_genderspecific.txt**

-The file `wordlist_genderspecific.txt` contains the list of words used in the RepSRB metrics.
+The file `wordlist_genderspecific.txt` contains the list of 32 gender-representative words per gender used in the RepSRB metrics.

 ### References